mialkin/docs/csharp/nullable reference types.md

 Any variable where the `?` isn't appended to the type name is a non-nullable reference type.
 That includes all reference type variables in existing code when you've enabled this feature.

 The compiler uses static analysis to determine if a nullable reference is known to be non-null.
 The compiler warns you if you dereference a nullable reference when it may be null.
-You can override this behavior by using the [↑ null-forgiving operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-forgiving) `!` following a variable name.
+You can override this behavior by using the [null-forgiving operator ↑](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-forgiving) `!` following a variable name.
 For example, if you know the name variable isn't null but the compiler issues a warning, you can write the following code to override the compiler's analysis:

 ```csharp
 name!.Length;